natesobol/Trivia/README.md

 3. Build Razor components for each page, wiring them to services and LocalStorage persistence.
 4. Add tutorial modals and toast notifications for achievements/purchases/errors.
 5. Implement optional backend endpoints for feedback email and leaderboards.
 6. Style the app with consistent scheme colors/avatars and add audio assets; replace iOS-specific visuals with web-friendly equivalents.
+A unified stylesheet now drives both the Blazor components and the static HTML shell so they share the same compact theme.
 7. Test gameplay flows (timed/practice), purchases, achievements, and persistence across sessions.

 ## Unsupported iOS-Specific Features